Yingjie4Science/SDGdetector/README.md

 library(SDGdetector)

 ### string as input data
-text <- 'our goal is to mitigate climate change, end poverty, and reducing inequality globally' SDGdetector(x = text)
+text <- 'our goal is to mitigate climate change, end poverty, and reduce inequality globally' SDGdetector(x = text)

 ### dataframe as input data